Joshua-Chris-L/ExpressWithTS/README.md

-This Projects describes a basic integration of TypeScript with ExpressJs
+This Projects describes a basic integration of TypeScript with ExpressJs.